Elliria/dummy/README.rst

 Bug reports
 ===========
 Bug reports are welcome.
 Please use the `GitHub Issue Tracker`_ for bug reports.
 When reporting a suspected bug, please make sure to include as much information as possible to expedite troubleshooting and resolution.

-Some possible examples:
+Here are some possible examples of the type of information you might need to provide:

 * How to reproduce the issue you are experiencing.
 * `Python tracebacks`_, if applicable.